 Oh, Gods!
 You’ll never know, will you?!

-Edrei Brassard, the most brilliant Design Master in the long history of House Brassard, would never learn whether his design worked and his only son survived.
+Edrei Brassard, the most brilliant Design Master in the long history of House Brassard, would never learn if his design worked and whether his only son survived.

-With a hollow heart, Prentyse could only await the tempest’s onslaught.
+With a hollow heart, Prentyze could only await the tempest’s onslaught.

-The slow motion shockwave felt like an enormous jelly pushing against and around his armoured shoulder.
-Its pressure increased continually, forcing telescoping plates to collapse inwards and causing him to topple to the left.
+The slow motion shock-wave felt like an enormous jelly pushing against and around his armoured shoulder.
+Its pressure increased continually, forcing telescoping plates to collapse inwards and making him topple slowly to the left.
 His shoulder’s metal plates reached their design limits.
 And went beyond them.

 Oh Gods, the pressure front was crushing his shoulder!